dginhoux/ansible_role.ctrl_alt_del/README.md

-# :computer: ROLE dginhoux.ctrl_alt_del
+# ROLE dginhoux.ctrl_alt_del

-## :scroll: DESCRIPTION
+## DESCRIPTION

-This ansible role configure ctrl_alt_del hotkeys behaviour.
+This ansible role configure `ctrl+alt+del` hotkey behaviour.
-It support sysvinit and systemd.

-## :nut_and_bolt: REQUIREMENTS
+## REQUIREMENTS

 #### SUPPORTED PLATFORMS

-This role require a supported platform.
+This role require a supported platform.<br />
-It will skip node with unsupported platform to avoid any compatibility problem.
+It will skip node with unsupported platform to avoid any compatibility problem.<br />
-This behaviour can be bypassed by settings this variable `asserts_bypass=True`.
+This behaviour can be bypassed by settings the following variable `asserts_bypass=True`.

 | Platform | Versions |
 |----------|----------|